FHIR CI-Build

 In FHIRPath, this means that FHIR primitives have a value child, but, as described above, they are automatically cast to FHIRPath primitives when comparisons are made, and that the primitive value will be included in the set returned by children() or descendants().

 Return the underlying system value for the FHIR primitive if the input collection contains a single value which is a FHIR primitive, and it has a primitive value (see discussion for hasValue()).
-Otherwise the return value is empty.
+Otherwise, the return value is empty.

 For each item in the collection, if it is a string that is a uri (or canonical or url), locate the target of the reference, and add it to the resulting collection.
 If the item does not resolve to a resource, the item is ignored and nothing is added to the output collection.

-For every element in the input collection, if the resolved slice is present on the element, it will be returned.
-If the slice does not match any element in the input collection, or if the input collection is empty, the result is an empty collection ({ }).
+If the slice does not match any element in the input collection, or if the input collection is empty, the return value will be an empty collection.

 For each element in the input collection, verifies that there are no modifying extensions defined other than the ones given by the modifier argument (comma-separated string).
 If the check passes, the input collection is returned.
 Otherwise, an error is thrown, including if modifier is empty.